Colosen/text-editor/README.md

 How to checkout the latest version from git
 In windows prompt type bash (Assuming you have installed git along with git-bash tool) First step git clone <project URL>
-We got the <projecrt URL> from the github webside in the code link
+We got the <project URL> from the github webside in the code link

 Now all the files from the server (called remote or origin) is downloaded to our local file system.
 We can see a new project folder created with the same name.